creare-com/podpac/doc/source/developer/specs/nodes.md

        Path to the cached object (within the node pipeline).
 If empty or '.', returns data for the current node.
     coordinates: Coordinate
-        Coordinates for which cached data should be retrieved params : dict
+        Coordinates for which cached data should be retrieved execute : bool, optional
-        Parameters used to execute the node for which data should be retrieved.
-These parameters should be relative to the current node from which get is called.
-E.g. key = .input.source, to set a param on source, use params={'input.source.param'=<value>}
-    execute : bool, optional
         Default is False.
 If True, will execute the node to retrieve data if the data is not within the cache.
 Otherwise, will raise an exception if data is not in the cache

     Returns
     -------
     UnitsDataArray
-        The cached data from the requested coordinates/params
+        The cached data from the requested coordinates/attrs

     Raises
     -------